Skip to content

 url: https://sourceforge.net

-FractalNow is a neat fractal generator that is quite fast in rendering complex pictures.
-It doesn’t come with a lot of formulas or other special algorithms to add a thousand effects, but does its job pretty well.
-What I find quite efficient is the automatic anti-aliasing applied when exporting pictures; I think it does a better job than most fractal generators.
+FractalNow is a neat fractal generator that is quite fast in rendering complex images.
+It doesn’t come with a lot of formulas or other special algorithms for a thousand effects, but does its job pretty well.
+What I find quite efficient is the automatic anti-aliasing applied when exporting pictures; I think it does a better job than most generators.
 I usually render images 3-5 times larger than I actually need them, and then downsample them in a graphics editor for the same effect because the result are always better; not needed with this one.
 Props on that.
+Open source (GPLv3).

 Last revision: 28 October 2017.